gisaia/arlas_playground/docs/docs/get_started.md

 ## Install and configure arlas_cli

-`arlas_cli` is installed with the project requirements.
+Install `arlas_cli` with pip:

 ```shell
 pip install arlas_cli
 ```

-Check if it is installed and that you have the latest version:
+To ensure that it is installed and that you have the latest version, run:

 ```shell
 arlas_cli --version